RemoteTechnologiesGroup/RemoteTech/guide/overview.md

 {% include toc.html %}

-To play RemoteTech, you must manage both the antennas on your current ship, selecting the right antenna(s) for the right situation and shutting down unnecessary antennas to save power.
-You must also manage your overall communications network, ensuring that every craft has a link to mission control when it needs it.
+To play RemoteTech, you must not only manage the antennas on your current ship, selecting the right antenna(s) for the right situation and shutting down unnecessary antennas to save power, but you must also manage your overall communications network, ensuring that every craft has a link to mission control when it needs it.

 ##Antenna Configuration

 With the exception of the Reflectron DP-10, all antennas start deactivated, both to save power and to protect the more delicate antennas from the rigors of launch.
 To activate an antenna (or to deactivate an unneeded one), right click on the antenna, then click "Activate" (or "Deactivate").
 Antennas can also be activated or deactivated using action groups, or preset by right-clicking on them in the VAB.
 Activating an antenna counts as a command: you **cannot** activate an antenna unless you have an on-board crew, a working connection through another antenna, or an attached launch clamp.
 Deactivate your last antenna at your peril!

 Omnidirectional antennas will automatically [connect](../connections) to any antenna they can as soon as they are activated.
 Dish antennas must also be given a [target](#targeting).
-Targets may be selected either before or after the dish is activated.
+Targets may be selected before or after the dish is activated.
 To set a target, right-click on the antenna and click the button marked "Target: None".
 This will pull up a window listing all planets and moons, as well as everything around them with an antenna.
 You may select a planet or moon to use [Cone Mode](#target_cone), a ship or "Mission Control" for a [Direct Link](#target_direct), or [Active Vessel](#target_active) to always target the ship you are flying.
 To create a link, the other ship may need to target your ship as well.
 ![IMAGE: target selection window](targetselector.png)

 You do not need to place your satellite in any special orientation to use a dish antenna.
 As long as the targets are set correctly, the dish will connect, even if it is "really" facing the other way!